ev3dev/ev3dev-buildscripts/README.md

         ~ $ cd work

-3. Clone this repo and also the ev3dev-kernel repo, then make sure the lego drivers submodule is up to date (we don't alway update the submodule commit in the kernel repo, so you have to pull manually to get the most recent commits).
+3. Clone this repo and also the ev3dev-kernel repo, then make sure the lego drivers submodule is up to date (we don't always update the submodule commit in the kernel repo, so you have to pull manually to get the most recent commits).